holmestm/ddcf-worker/README.md

      --data '{"zone_id":"<myzoneid>","dns_record_id":"<mydnsrecordid>"}'
 ```

+### Optional localIP property

-## Optionally allows IP to be explicitly set useful for creating DNS entries for local IP ranges for clients that can't use mDNS e.g. Android
+LocalIP allows a IP value to be specified in place of the detected address.
+Useful for creating DNS entries for local IP ranges for clients that can't use mDNS e.g. Android.

 ```
 myip=`ifconfig | grep -Eo 'inet (addr:)?([0-9]*\.){3}[0-9]*' | grep -Eo '([0-9]*\.){3}[0-9]*' | grep -v '127.0.0.1'`